School of Chemistry, University of Bristol

 "Nature has put itself the problem of how to catch in flight light streaming to the Earth and to store the most elusive of all powers in rigid form.
 The plants take in one form of power, light; and produce another power, chemical difference."

-The actual chemical equation which takes place is the reaction between carbon dioxide and water, catalysed by sunlight, to produce glucose and a waste product, oxygen.
+The actual chemical equation which takes place is the reaction between carbon dioxide and water, powered by sunlight, to produce glucose and a waste product, oxygen.
 The glucose sugar is either directly used as an energy source by the plant for metabolism or growth, or is polymerised to form starch, so it can be stored until needed.
 The waste oxygen is excreted into the atmosphere, where it is made use of by plants and animals for respiration.

 Chlorophyll is the molecule that traps this 'most elusive of all powers' - and is called a photoreceptor.
 It is found in the chloroplasts of green plants, and is what makes green plants, green.
 The basic structure of a chlorophyll molecule is a porphyrin ring, co-ordinated to a central atom.
 This is very similar in structure to the heme group found in hemoglobin, except that in heme the central atom is iron, whereas in chlorophyll it is magnesium.